Sillte/werewolves_puzzle/README.md

 The process of generation is simple.
 The core function of generation is **strategy.generate_problem**.

-+ Check whether the uniqueness of coherent cases in which all players' statements are coherent.
++ Check whether the uniqueness of coherent cases in which all players' statements do not contradict each other.
 + If the coherent cases are more than one, then add the claim of player.
 + If the coherent cases do not exist, then delete the claim of player.

 The function iterates the above until the unique case is found.

-By overriding the function of adding or deleting claims of players, the properties of problems are to change. (see the derived classes of **Strategy**.)
+By overriding the function of adding or deleting claims of players, the properties of problems change. (see the derived classes of **Strategy**.)

 When you create the subclass of **Strategy**, add the class to *_mode_dict* in **get_strategy_map**.